 These new attributes in log entities will only be filled in for applications already upgraded to OutSystems 11 and the information saved in the log records will refer to the moment the log was generated, i.e. if an application changes its name from 'X' to 'Y' after a log record is created, the application name in that log record will still be 'X'.
 Note that this will not affect any filters using the key attribute rather than the name.

 "Should I use a separate database for log data?"

 It's still possible to keep using the same database both for log data and application data.
 If you have no special requirements associated with the log data produced by OutSystems applications, then this kind of data can live side-by-side with application data in the same database.
-This is the default upgrade path for customers upgrading to OutSystems 11.
+This is the default upgrade path if you are upgrading to OutSystems 11.

 However, if you need to comply with more strict rules or procedures, it is advisable to store log data in a separate database.
-Customers upgrading to OutSystems 11 should follow the steps presented in the next topics to take advantage of log data separation.
+If you are upgrading to OutSystems 11, follow the steps in the following topics to take advantage of log data separation.